LightspeedC83/Academic-Team-Meet-Solver/README.md

 - This program is to find a schedule where each school has the opportunity to play every other school two times.

 ## The solution the program generated:
+schools are identified with a number 1-7 and each list marks a meet location, while each newline marks a different day
 - [1, 2, 3, 4], [5, 6, 7]
 - [5, 4, 7, 3], [1, 2, 6]
 - [6, 4, 7, 2], [1, 3, 5]